Three men guided millions through horror of Sept. 11, 2001

 Brokaw stepped down from “NBC Nightly News” after the 2004 election.
 Now 81 and ailing, he keeps busy writing books but seldom appears on television.
 Rather left CBS News after the fallout from a 2004 story about Bush’s National Guard service.
 Now 89, he’s an energetic tweeter about politics and the media.

 New anchors are in their old roles at ABC (David Muir), CBS (Norah O’Donnell) and NBC (Lester Holt).
+The big chair is not reserved for white males these days.

 If a Sept.
 11-styled attack was to happen in today’s media world, where would people turn for news?
 The cable news networks are better established now as a place to go for breaking news, yet they’re also much more driven by opinion.
 How many people would instantly want their news seen through an ideological prism?